two sugar bugs

 For the cake:

-• Make raspberry puree by placing 12 ounces of raspberries and 2-3 tablespoons granulated sugar (use to your own taste and based on sweetness of berries) in a small saucepan.
+• Make raspberry puree by placing 12 ounces of raspberries and 2-3 tablespoons of granulated sugar (use to your own taste and based on the sweetness of berries) in a small saucepan.
 Place over low heat and allow to reduce for 45 minutes, stirring occasionally.
 I like to push the reduced berries through a sieve to remove the seeds, but this step is optional.
 Set aside to cool.
+Can be made up to three days ahead, store covered in the refrigerator and bring to room temperature before adding to the cake batter.

 • Preheat your oven to 325° F.

-• Prepare two 8-inch round baking pans; butter the pans, line the bottom of each pan with parchment paper, butter again and dust lightly with flour.
+• Prepare two 8-inch round baking pans; butter the pans, line the bottom of each pan with a parchment paper round, butter again and dust lightly with flour.
 Set aside.

-• Measure your 2 cups of cake flour, and then sift it.
-In a medium bowl, whisk together cake flour, baking powder, baking soda and salt.
+• Measure your 2 cups/236g of cake flour, and then sift it.
+In a medium bowl, whisk together cake flour, baking powder (2 teaspoons), baking soda (½ teaspoon) and kosher salt (½ teaspoon).
 Set aside.

-• In the bowl of a stand mixer fitted with the paddle attachment, cream butter, sugar and a drop or two of pink or red food coloring (if using) on medium-high until light and fluffy, approximately 5 minutes.
+• In the bowl of a stand mixer fitted with the paddle attachment, cream butter 1 cup/226g), sugar (1 ⅓ cups/267g) and a drop or two of pink or red food coloring (if using) on medium-high (speed 6 on KitchenAid) until light and fluffy, approximately 5 minutes.
 Scrape up and down the sides of the bowl and add half of your egg whites and mix until incorporated.
-Scrape up and down the sides of your bowl and add the remaining egg whites and the vanilla and almond extracts and mix until well combined.
+Scrape up and down the sides of your bowl and add the remaining egg whites and the vanilla (1 teaspoon) and almond extracts (1 teaspoon) and mix until well combined.

 • Divide your batter equally between the two prepared pans and bake 30-35 minutes, until tops are lightly browned and a toothpick or cake tester comes out mostly clean.
 Cool cake layers in pans placed on a wire rack for 10-15 minutes before turning them onto the wire rack to cool completely.
 Be sure to leave them topside up.